Learn more about fabric ducting from KE Fibertec

 A good quality fabric duct system should last for well over 20 years.

 • What is inflation "pop"?
 What causes this, and how can it be prevented?

-Inflation "pop" is when the fan supplying the fabric duct is initially turned on, the fan ramps up immediately and inflates the duct instantaneously.
-Depending on the volume and size of the duct this can generate a loud "popping" noise.
-Not only is this noise objectionable but the energy from the "pop" must go somewhere and will have negative effects on the lifetime expectancy of the fabric and suspension system.
+Inflation "pop" is when the fan supplying the fabric duct is initially turned on, the fan ramps up immediately, and the duct is inflated instantaneously.
+Depending on the volume and size of the duct, this can generate a loud "popping" noise.
+Not only is this noise objectionable, but the energy from the "pop" must go somewhere and will have negative effects on the lifetime expectancy of the fabric and suspension system.
 This can be prevented with a Variable Frequency Drive / motorized damper or someway to introduce the air at a slower rate into the duct.
 Another option to reduce inflation pop is to use the Safetrack 360 system that keeps the duct open at all times eliminating 99% of the inflation pop.

 • Do the fabric ducts need to be balanced on site?

 No, KE Fibertec designs the duct to a certain volume and static pressure.
 As long as these two values are correct at the inlet, the duct is a factory-balanced device ready to go out of the box.